internetonfire/iof-tools/logToCsv/README.md

 Our implementation of Bird use the FATAL log level (that was not used) to log some message information.

+###Requirements

+This software requires the following libraries:

+* argparse
+* os
+* progressbar
+* pandas
+* datetime

+you can use pip3 to install all of them

 ###Usage

 The software requires a log input and a csv output.